a-b-street/docs/book/src/software/ungap_the_map/motivation.md

 Visualizations of changes also tend to be very high-level or very low-level, and switching between the two views is difficult.
-For [changes around Green Lake](https://www.seattle.gov/transportation/projects-and-programs/programs/maintenance-and-paving/current-paving-projects/green-lake-area-paving-and-safety-projects), here's an overview map and a CAD drawing:
+For [changes around Green Lake](https://www.seattle.gov/transportation/projects-and-programs/programs/maintenance-and-paving/current-paving-projects/green-lake-area-paving-and-safety-projects), here's an overview map:

 ![](greenlake_overview.png)

+And a CAD drawing:

 ![](greenlake_detail.png)